North Fork weather

-If anyone has any more information, please let us know.
+If anyone has any more up-to-the-minute information, please let us know.

 You might also be interested in the North Fork Flathead Road Corridor Study’s final report.

-The Inside North Fork Road is currently closed at Polebridge South Gate and Fish Creek due to the weather.
+The Camas Road is open.
+The Inside North Fork Road is currently closed at Logging Creek RS and Fish Creek.

 Aurora watch: The current alert level for aurora’s is Active (4 out of 10).
 Check out this site from the Geophysical Institute that gives frequent updates to the predictions for North America.